fmalpartida/reloading-cost-calculator/README.md

 ---

-## 11. Import & Export
+## 12. Import & Export

-Your entire library (ammo entries, tax defaults, equipment costs, load selections, component inventory, reloading journal, range log, and your **Firearms Registry**) can be saved to a single JSON file and restored later or shared with another computer.
+Your entire library (ammo entries, tax defaults, equipment costs, load selections, component inventory, reloading journal, range log, firearm profiles, and your **target analysis records**) can be saved to a single JSON file and restored later or shared with another computer.

 **Exporting**
 Click **Export** in the top navigation bar.
 A `.json` file will be downloaded to your machine.